NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 ### ForecastInputOffsets
 This option is for applying an offset to input forcings to use a different forecasted interval.
 For example, a user may wish to use 4-5 hour forecasted fields from an NWP grid from one of their input forcings.
 In that instance the offset would be 4 hours, but 0 for other remaining forcings.
 - Example- ForecastInputOffsets: [0, 0]

+### NWM_Geogrid
+This option is only for the NWM v3 retorspective forcing module option (27) that requires the geo_em_NWM_DOMAIN.nc file as input for the NextGen Forcings Engine to properly setup up the ESMF grid object for the NWM forcing files since that information is not readily available in the NWM v3 retrospective forcing files.

 ### GeogridIn
 Specify a geogrid file (e.g. latitude, longitude, mesh connectivity, elevation, slope) that defines domain to which the forcings are being processed to.